JunhuiShen/Fair-PCA-via-EigOpt/README.md

-The work proposes a novel fair PCA algorithm using eigenvalue optimization.
+The work proposes a novel fair PCA algorithm using eigenvalue optimization: <br>
+- The algorithm Fair PCA via Eigenvalue Optimization is contained in [fpca_Eigenvalue_Optimization.m](./fpca_Eigenvalue_Optimization.m)

 Here are the data sets we consider: <br>